hyperbrowser/genomic-hyperbrowser/README.md

   7. Uncomment "proto_id_secret" and set it to the result of the one-liner generation code in the comments, but with a different code than "id_secret".
 NOTE: This step is important if you want to maintain the redo functionality, see "Known Limitations" above.
 8. Start up Galaxy ProTo:
   1. `cd ..` (to exit the "config" directory).
   2. `./run.sh`.
-The Galaxy should now be accessible from http://insilico.hpc.uio.no:PORT, where PORT is the selected port number (above)
+The Galaxy should now be accessible from e.g. http://yourserver.edu:8080, where the hostname and port will change according to your setup.
   - For making Galaxy run in the background, use `./run.sh --daemon` to start it and `./run.sh --stop-daemon` to stop it.
 9. In order to commit code changes and push to your github fork, run:
     - `git add $FILE` for all new and changed files